-Isolated Perfused Rat Livers.
-We isolated and perfused the rat livers, as published recently (Bonnaventure and Pastor, 2014; Daire et al., 2017).
+We isolated and perfused the rat livers as published recently (Bonnaventure and Pastor, 2015; Daire et al., 2017).
 The rat livers were isolated leaving organs in the carcass.
-The abdominal cavity was opened, and the portal vein was cannulated (16-gauge catheter).
+The abdominal cavity was opened and the portal vein was cannulated (16 Gauge catheter).
 The hepatic artery was not perfused.
-The abdominal vena cava was transected, and an oxygenated Krebs-Henseleit-bicarbonate (KHB) solution (118 mM NaCl, 1.2 mM MgSO4, 1.2 mM KH2PO4, 4.7 mM KCl, 26 mM NaHCO3, and 2.5 mM CaCl2) was pumped without delay into the portal vein, the solution being discarded after liver distribution by a vena cava transection.
-The flow rate was slowly increased over 1 minute up to 30 ml/min to prevent injury of sinusoidal cells.
-In a second step, the chest was opened and a cannula (14 gauge) was inserted through the right atrium to collect solutions flowing from hepatic veins (HVs).
-Finally, the abdominal inferior vena cava was ligated, allowing the KHB solutions perfused by the portal vein to be eliminated by the HVs.
+The abdominal vena cava was transected and an oxygenated Krebs-Henseleit-bicarbonate (KHB) solution (118 mM NaCl, 1.2 mM MgSO4, 1.2 mM KH2PO4, 4.7 mM KCl, 26 mM NaHCO3, 2.5 mM CaCl2) was pumped without delay into the portal vein, the solution being discarded following liver distribution by a vena cava transection.
+The flow rate was slowly increased over one minute up to 30 ml/min to prevent injury of sinusoidal cells.
+In a second step, the chest was opened and a cannula (14 Gauge) was inserted through the right atrium to collect solutions flowing from hepatic veins.
+Finally, the abdominal inferior vena cava was ligated allowing the KHB solutions perfused by the portal vein to be eliminated by the hepatic veins.

 The perfusion system included a reservoir, a pump, a heating circulator, a bubble trap, a filter, and an oxygenator.
-Solutions of perfusion were equilibrated with a mixture of 95% O_2 -5% CO_2 .
-The livers were perfused with the KHB buffer with or without drugs using a nonrecirculating system, with livers always being perfused by fresh solutions.
-In each liver, the common bile duct was cannulated with a PE10 catheter, and bile samples were collected every 5 minutes to measure bile flow rates (in microliters per minute per liver) and BOPTA and MEB concentrations (micromolar).
-Samples were also collected from the HVs every 5 minutes to measure BOPTA and MEB concentrations (micromolar).
+Solutions of perfusion were equilibrated with a mixture of 95% O_2 -5% CO2.
+The livers were perfused with the KHB buffer ± drugs using a non-recirculating system, livers being always perfused by fresh solutions.
+In each liver, the common bile duct was cannulated with a PE{10} catheter and bile samples collected every 5 min to measure bile flow rates (μl/min/liver) and BOPTA and MEB concentrations (in μM).
+Samples were also collected from the hepatic veins (HV) each 5 min to measure BOPTA and MEB concentrations (μM).